 Today there is a requirement for robust, attractive and functional products that will last and that will also help reduce any establishment's carbon footprint.
 Twinfix glazing products are usually manufactured from powder coated aluminium and glazed with solid or multiwall polycarbonate.
 All of these are low maintenance products that can be recycled at the end of their long life span.
 Powder coated aluminium keeps its good looks for many years - and, unlike other metal products, it will not rust in use and it will not require future repainting.

-Upgrading old roof glazing is quick and easy using Twinfix polycarbonate roofing sheets, in either polycarbonate panels or fitted within glazing bars.
-Providing high levels of natural light, they will also help cut heating and lighting costs.
+Upgrading old roof glazing is quick and easy using Twinfix polycarbonate roofing sheets, in either polycarbonate panels (Multi-Link-Panels) or fitted within glazing bars.
+Providing high levels of natural light, the use of multiwall glazing will also help cut heating and lighting costs.

 Traditional glass roof glazing is usually installed at 600mm centres; with polycarbonate glazing this can be extended, depending upon the product being fitted.
 For example, 25mm multiwall can be fitted at 1250mm centres, and 16mm multiwall at 1000mm centres.
 This results in more light ingress, and less shadows from the glazing bars.
 Because polycarbonate glazing is so tough - in its solid glass-like form it is over 200 times stronger than 6mm glass - there will be no breakage problems during installation and no cracks or crazing caused by the the building's settlement movements.